The Agroforestry Apprenticeship Program: On-farm and online training for the next generation of agroforestry farmers

 • Sustainable Communities: community services, employment opportunities, ethnic differences/cultural and demographic change

-Agroforestry, the management of trees together with crops and animal production, is increasingly recognized as a key to mitigating climate change while providing environmental and socioeconomic benefits.
-However, a critical barrier to successful agroforestry adoption and implementation by farmers is the lack of intensive training opportunities in agroforestry.
+Agroforestry, or the use of trees for agricultural purposes, is increasingly recognized as a key to mitigating climate change while providing environmental and socioeconomic benefits.
+However, a critical barrier to successful agroforestry adoption and implementation is a lack of intensive training opportunities in agroforestry.

-This program provides experiential and technical education for aspiring agroforestry farmers through on-farm training, online agroforestry coursework, and field trips to other agroforestry farms throughout the Midwest.
-The apprenticeship program aspires to reach socially disadvantaged and limited resource beginner farmers with little experience in agroforestry by addressing the socioeconomic barriers that prevent historically marginalized groups from engaging in educational agriculture programs.
+The Savanna Institute's Agroforestry Apprenticeship provides experiential and technical education for aspiring agroforestry farmers through on-farm training, online agroforestry coursework, and field trips to other agroforestry farms throughout the Midwest.
+The apprenticeship program seeks to serve socially disadvantaged and limited resource beginner farmers with little experience in agroforestry by addressing the socioeconomic barriers that prevent historically marginalized groups from engaging in educational agriculture programs.

 • Connect 10 apprentices with experienced agroforestry farmers (mentors) who will provide season-long, on-farm training throughout the Midwest.
 Target reach: 10 apprentices

-• Increase accessibility and engagement by socially disadvantaged and limited resource farmers in the apprenticeship program.
+• Increase accessibility and engagement for socially disadvantaged and limited resource farmers in the apprenticeship program.
 Target reach: 5 apprentices.

 • Build community and train apprentices in agroforestry practices and techniques by organizing 10 public field days at host farms.
 Target reach: 200 attendees.